valmadrid/Adopt-Dont-Shop/README.md

 *Petfinder.my is a Malaysian website that hosts pet listings for adoption and for sale.
 It also educates the public on how to manage their pets responsibly and provides venue for animal welfare advocates.*

 ### Summary
 This project aims to help shelters, rescuers and owners rehome their pets faster.
 A classifier model was developed to predict pet adoption rate.
-Extreme Gradient Boosting (XGBoost) gave the highest accuracy and quadratic Cohen's kappa<sup>1</sup>  scores (0.42 and 0.36, respectively) among all the classifiers and ensemble methods that were used.
+Extreme Gradient Boosting<sup>1</sup> (XGBoost) gave the highest accuracy and quadratic Cohen's kappa<sup>2</sup>  scores (0.42 and 0.36, respectively) among all the classifiers and ensemble methods that were used.
 Enhancements were recommended for Petfinder.my to help boost the adoptability of the pets.

 As a supplement, a content-based recommender system was also created.
-ResNet-50<sup>2</sup> was employed to extract features from the images while cosine similarity was used to measure similarities between pets.
+ResNet-50<sup>3</sup> was employed to extract features from the images while cosine similarity<sup>4</sup>  was used to measure similarities between pets.

 ### Dataset
 <a href="https://www.kaggle.com/c/petfinder-adoption-prediction">Dataset</a> consists of 14k pet listings across Malaysia.
 Each listing has the following features: